Create a Simple Storefront Icon

 Step 19

-Select the gray shapes in the awning and repeat the previous steps but change the first color stop to a light gray, the second to white, third to light gray, and the fourth to gray.
-Place all the awning shape over the top of the store.
+Select the gray shapes in the awning and repeat the previous steps, but change the first color stop to a light gray, the second to white, third to light gray, and the fourth to gray.
+Place all the awning shapes over the top of the store.

 Step 20